Demystifying the Secrets of Success in Academia

 If you are a program coordinator, department chair, or dean, these thirteen modular seminars could help to fill in crucial gaps in the professional development of your researchers, especially doctoral students and post-docs.
 If you are an early career researcher, perhaps you think you and your peers deserve professionalization training otherwise unavailable at your institution.
 All researchers should have access to the kind of guidance that can save a career and prevent the stress and suffering that all too easily come with academic jobs - not just those lucky enough to have savvy supervisors or mentors.
 Demystifying academic culture especially stands to benefit women, minorities, BIPOC, international researchers, first-generation academics, and the disabled, so at their core these professionalization training seminars help to counteract damaging gatekeeping and to increase valuable diversity in the academy.

 I draw on my experience in Norway, the US, and the UK to address both international and regional academic cultures as relevant to the audience.
 The material has largely been developed for the humanities but can be customized for any discipline.
-Over the last six years, I have delivered these seminars to various groups and programs, including the UiB IF/LLE Literature & Culture PhD Research School, the UiB Humanities Faculty Post-Doc Workshop, the UiB Momentum Early Career Researcher Program, the International Migration and Ethnic Relations Early Career Researchers Network of Norway, Stip-HF (PhDs at UiB Humanities Faculty), the Network of Early Career Researchers in Old Norse, and the UiB Human Resources Webinar Series Utviklingstid.
+Since 2014, I have delivered these seminars to various groups and programs, including the UiB IF/LLE Literature & Culture PhD Research School, the UiB Humanities Faculty Post-Doc Workshop, the UiB Momentum Early Career Researcher Program, the International Migration and Ethnic Relations Early Career Researchers Network of Norway, Stip-HF (PhDs at UiB Humanities Faculty), the Network of Early Career Researchers in Old Norse, and the UiB Human Resources Webinar Series Utviklingstid.

 The sessions vary in format and are quite flexible: